-- The person tells about excessive debts that do not diminish in spite of earning, about jobs he or she no longer wants to perform, about deception, humiliation or blackmail against themselves or their children.
+- The person tells of excessive debts that do not decrease; of tasks that they no longer want to do; of humiliation or blackmail against them or their children.

-- There are indications of physical violence, rape or deprivation of liberty.
+- There is evidence of physical violence, rape or deprivation of liberty.

 How can I help a person affected by human trafficking?

-If you are in contact with a person who may be a victim of human trafficking, please note the following points:
+If you are in contact with a person who may be a victim of trafficking, keep the following points in mind: